What Dramatically Changes When Starfish Are Removed

 1. Increased Abundance of Prey Species:

 The most immediate effect of starfish removal is the explosive growth of their prey species.
 Consider the case of the Pisaster ochraceus (Ochre starfish) in the intertidal zones of the Pacific Northwest.
-This starfish is a major predator of mussels, particularly Mytilus californianus.
+Because of that, this starfish is a major predator of mussels, particularly Mytilus californianus.
 When Pisaster ochraceus is removed, mussel populations explode, outcompeting other species for space and resources.
 This results in a simplified ecosystem dominated by a single, highly competitive species – a phenomenon known as competitive exclusion.

 2. Loss of Biodiversity: